 - Open or close your blinds depending on the season.
 Open curtains and blinds when it’s colder outside to allow the sunlight to warm your home.
 When the warmer months arrive, close blinds to keep rooms cooler.

-For more low and no-cost tips to help you manage your energy use and save money on your energy bill go here.
+For more ways to help you manage your energy use and save money go here.